imagina/asgardcms-icda/README.md

 19)observations - Not required - String.
 20)vehicle_prepared - Boolean.
 21)seen_technical_director - Not Required - Boolean.
-22)vehicle_delivery_signature - String - Example: image base:64..
+22)vehicle_delivery_signature - String - Example: data:image/png;base64,/9j/4A...
-23)signature_received_report - Not required- String - Example: image base:64...
+23)signature_received_report - Not required- String - Example: data:image/png;base64,/9j/4A...
-24)type_vehicle - Example: (MOTOCICLETA)
+24)type_vehicle - Example: (MOTORCYCLE)
 25)code - Not Required. //If receive this code, it will rename the image gallery folder of the inspection that was created with this code, by the inspection id.